 Even on CA Highway 101, cars were slowing down to 30 mph, hazards blinking, to try to avoid hydroplaning.

-We were led through the finer points of how to deliver a compelling keynote speech that would leave a roomful or stadiumful of listeners inspired, motivated, and ready to take action.
+We were led through the finer points of how to deliver a compelling keynote speech that would leave a roomful or stadium full of listeners inspired, motivated, and ready to take action.

 To say that we had all bonded over the weekend would be a staggering understatement; I’d say instead that we had all fallen madly in love with the experience, and each other.
-I knew that more than just lifelong friends and colleagues, I’d actually created a new family of dreamers who would support me on the path, along with my amazing friends and family who already do, and the stellar team here at 8womendream.
-I had new sisters, brothers and soul-mates on the path.
+I knew that more than just lifelong friends and colleagues, I’d actually created a new family of dreamers who would support me on the path, along with my amazing friends and family.
+I had new sisters, brothers, and soulmates on the path.

 In this atmosphere of love and magic, perhaps what happened next was inevitable.